Same-sex marriage is perhaps one of the headlined topics in the news today,

 and adoption realms.
 It is the sincere hope of my firm that Texas persists

 in their fight to support the LGBT community.
 As a divorce and family

 law attorney in Deer Park, I can personally assist you if you are facing

-Contact Dennis M. Slate, Attorney at Law for the comprehensive support you need!
+Contact Slate & Associates, Attorneys at Law for the comprehensive support you need!